Want to write? 20 thoughts to fuel your fire.

 Read.
 Read.
 Read some more.
 But know when to stop as well and tune out as you write.

 Looks for the platforms to extend your reach.
-My first Psychology Today blog on Finding Your Purpose had 85,000 views in 48 hours, which was staggering.
+My first Psychology Today blog on Finding Your Purpose had 85,000 views in 48 hours, which was staggering for me at the time.
 How can you get your work out into the world?

 Be brave and bold.
 Don’t be afraid to hit publish.